-The Company maintains a revolving line of credit with its bank.
-The credit arrangement has a maximum borrowing limit of \$3,000,000.
-The line is available through October 15, 2021 and provides for interest at the prime rate plus 1%.
-The line of credit is secured by the assets of the Company and is guaranteed by the Company's chairman.
-The Company did not have an outstanding balance on the line of credit as of June 30, 2021.
-The line of credit contains certain loan covenants.
-Management believes the Company was in compliance with applicable covenants as of June 30, 2021.
-It is anticipated that the line of credit will not be renewed upon expiration.
+The Company maintained a revolving line of credit with its former bank.
+The credit arrangement had a maximum borrowing limit of \$3,000,000.
+The line of credit expired on October 15, 2021 and provided for interest at the prime rate plus 1%.
+The line of credit was secured by the assets of the Company and was guaranteed by the Company's chairman.